What to do after being scammed? Learn how to report a scammer whether you’ve been scammed on the phone, by text message, or email.

 I could go on…but those are depressing enough.

-One way to keep you all (and myself) from falling for money scams is by continuing to write articles and show word-for-word scam emails, scam text messages, scam checks, etc. here on my blog.
+One way to keep you all (and myself) from falling for money scams is by continuing to write articles and show word-for-word scam emails, scam text messages (how to stop text spam), scam checks, etc. here on my blog.

 Just look at how this has helped others over the years.